optimist0372/ascertainment-bias/README.md

 )

 ```
-> ⚠️ Note: LD reference panel used here were predefined.
+> ⚠️ Note: LD reference panels used here are predefined.
-> How to chose the appropriate LD panel to used are shown in the deconvolution approach.
+> Guidance on selecting appropriate LD panels is provided in the ancestry-deconvolution approach.

 #### Output